Borrowing strengh in hierarchical Bayes: Posterior concentration of the Dirichlet base measure: Introduction

-This paper presents several contributions to the Bayesian asymptotics literature for hierarchical and nonparametric models, as illustrated by our study of the hierarchical Dirichlet processes.
-Primary contributions include: (1) an analysis of convergence for the estimation of the base measure (mean measure) of a Dirichlet measure, addressing a line of inquiry started by the early work of~\cite{Korwar-Hollander}; (2) a theoretical analysis of the effect of ``borrowing of strength'' in the latent nonparametric hierarchy of variables, presenting a step forward in the asymptotic treatment of hierarchical models.
-In addition, as part of the proofs of these two results we develop new tools that help to shed light on the geometry of the support of Dirichlet measures, and the geometry of test sets that discriminate among different Dirichlet measures.
-As mentioned earlier, our geometric theory is equiped with Wasserstein distances, and a new class of transportation distances that we will introduce.
+\textit{Overview of results}.
+The contributions of this paper include: (1) an analysis of convergence for the estimation of the base measure (mean measure) of a Dirichlet measure, as well as the convergence behavior of the induced marginal density of observed data; (2) a theoretical analysis of the effect of ``borrowing of strength'' in the latent nonparametric hierarchy of variables; and (3) as part of the proofs of these two results we develop new tools that help to explain the geometry of the support of Dirichlet measures, and the geometry of test sets that discriminate among different Dirichlet measures.
+As mentioned earlier, our geometric theory is equipped with Wasserstein distances, and a new class of transportation distances that we will introduce.

-Recall that for $r\geq 1$, the $L_r$ Wasserstein distance between two probability measures $G,G'\in \Pcal(\Theta)$ is given as
+Recall that for $r\geq1$, the $L_r$ Wasserstein distance between two probability measures $G,G'\in\Pcal(\Theta)$ is given as